Jonah Runs Away:

 But, the sailors didn't know that Jonah was running away from God.

-Can we run away from God?
+Can you run away from God?
 (Let the children respond).
-The

-captain then begged Jonah to pray to his God so that they could all be
+The captain then begged Jonah to pray to his God so that they could all

 It's My Fault!

 In the meanwhile, the sailors cast lots to see who had caused the raging

 storm.
 Jonah was chosen, and they shouted, "It's your fault that

 this storm is going to drown all of us!"
 A shame-faced Jonah